punitpikachu/RL-SOC-Project-/README.md

 ### Object Oriented Programming (OOP)

-- It is defined as a programming model that uses the concept of objects which refers to real-world entities with state and behavior
+- Object-Oriented Programming (OOP) is a programming paradigm that organizes code around objects, which are instances of classes—blueprints that define the data (attributes) and behavior (methods) of those objects.
 - Understanding the difference between Procedural-Oriented-Approach and Object-Oriented-Approach

 **Core Concpets of OOP**